Qwetuo/oneshop/README.md

  Prototype Scope (Current)
  -
  Because of time restrictions, the app only supports a (fixed) search on shop category (of wallet stores) near the area at Raffles City. \
  It renders a list of search result which shows basic information of a store from google map api (e.g. their location, reference and rating).
-These items are intended to be built into modals that open up with reviews/images that can be created by users on the site. \
+Clicking on any of the shop's card opens up a modal that shows reviews that others have written for the store on the site.
+(Currently only Kate Spade store have seeded data). \
- Local authentication using username and password have been built but does not have any use scenario (as of now).
+ Have also added functionality for users who are logged in to create new review for the stores.

 Getting Started